marty-oehme/papis-extract/README.md

 ![PyPI](https://img.shields.io/pypi/v/papis-extract)
 -->

+> **Warning**
+> Papis v0.15.0 has just been released, this plugin will not work with it yet.
+> Stay on v0.14.1 if you wish to make use of this plugin.
+>
+> The new version has removed the stevedore plugin library on which this plugin
+> relied.
+I am not sure how much effort the migration to the new plugin style will
+> be but it will no doubt take a bit until I can get started on it.

 Quickly extract annotations from your files with the help of the [papis](https://github.com/papis/papis) bibliography manager.\
 Easily organize all your highlights and thoughts next to your documents and references.\